leash training for dog

 What if my dog continues to refuse to walk on a leash?

 Consulting professional dog trainers or a veterinary behaviorist may be helpful if your dog refuses to walk on a leash despite consistent training efforts.
-They can assess your dog's needs and provide tailored advice to address any underlying issues.
+They can assess your dog's needs and provide tailored advice to address underlying issues.

 Can older dogs be leash-trained?

-Yes, older dogs can be leash trained, although the process may take longer than with a new puppy.
+Yes, older dogs can be leash trained, although the process may take longer than a new puppy.
 It's essential to be patient and adjust your training approach to accommodate your adult dog's physical and cognitive abilities.

 What are the best treats for leash training?